antelle/electron-evil-feature-patcher/README.md

 ## Goals

-- disable certain feature flags
+- disable all debugging features
-- test on all supported operating systems
+- test on supported operating systems
-- have it right now, not in a year
+- have it right now
 - minimize patching time
 - keep it simple